Dadido3/PB-Optimizer/README.md

 =====

 This is going to be an optimizer for the FAsm output of PureBasic.
-This includes a parser for FAsm files, an analyser and (later) algorithms to optimize the code.
+This includes a parser for FAsm files, an analyzer and (later) algorithms to optimize the code.
-The analyser can examine the control flow of the instructions, it also generates a list of dependencies between the instructions.
+The analyser examines the control flow and generates a list of dependencies between the instructions.
+Then, this information will be used by the optimizer.

+**Planned optimizations:**
+- Removing of not executed code
+- Removing of code which has no influence
+- Inlining of subroutines
+- Inlining of PeekX and PokeX and other PB functions

-Visualisation of the control flow and dependencies:
+Visualization of the control flow and dependencies:
 ![<Image missing>](https://raw.githubusercontent.com/Dadido3/PB-Optimizer/master/Screenshots/Dependencies.png)

 ## License